 What we Do

-We help individuals, organizations, government agencies, and educational institutions dismantle the systems of oppression and transform beliefs and behaviors by uncovering implicit biases, decentering whiteness and focusing on Equity, Inclusion and Racial Justice.
+We help individuals, organizations, government agencies, and educational institutions dismantle the systems of oppression and transform beliefs and behaviors by bringing Equity, Belonging and Racial Justice to people, policies, places, practices, and purpose.

 How We Do It

-By helping organizations create a culture of equity and inclusivity by equipping them to be 1) Accountable and Transparent, 2) Racially Just, 3) Focused on where the need is the greatest, 4) Trauma-Informed, 5) Dedicated to embedding equity in all areas.
+We understand almost everyone has had a bad DEI training experience.
+Whether it was by shaming, blaming, microaggressions, or unfair emotional labor.
+That is why our process is about helping create a culture of equity and inclusivity by equipping them to be Culturally humble, Racially Just, Focused on where the need is the greatest, Trauma-Informed, and Dedicated to embedding equity in all areas.

 Outcomes of our Services